 Tip: For chocolate cakes, use cocoa powder instead of flour to coat the pan.
 Cocoa powder prevents sticking and enhances the cake's flavor, and traces of it won't be obvious after the cake is turned out of the pan.

-A cake that bakes too fast can develop tunnels and cracks; one that bakes too slowly can be coarse.
-Let your oven preheat for at least 10 minutes, and use an oven thermometer to make sure the proper temperature is reached.
+When a cake bakes too fast, it can develop tunnels and cracks; one that bakes too slowly can be coarse.
+Let your oven preheat for at least 10 minutes, and use an oven thermometer to make sure it reaches the proper temperature.

 These usually include flour, baking powder and/or soda, salt, and sometimes cocoa powder and/or spices.

-Using an electric mixer on medium to high speed, beat butter about 30 seconds.
-Generally, a stand mixer requires a medium speed for this step, while hand mixer requires a higher speed.
+• Using an electric mixer on medium to high speed, beat butter about 30 seconds.
+Generally, a stand mixer requires a medium speed for this step, while a hand mixer requires a higher speed.

-Break one egg into a custard cup; discard any shell fragments that may have dropped into the cup.
+Break one egg into a custard cup; discard any shell fragments that drop into the cup.
 Add the egg to the butter-sugar mixture and beat well.
 Repeat with remaining eggs, beating well after each addition.

-For layers, divide the batter evenly between the baking pans.
+Divide the batter evenly between the baking pans.
 Use an offset metal spatula to spread the batter in an even layer.
-Be sure to spread the batter to the edge of the pan.
+Be sure to spread it to the edge of the pan.

 Bake cake according to recipe directions.

-Let cake cool in the pan on a wire rack for 10 minutes.
+Let the cake cool in the pans for 10 minutes.

-For 8- or 9-inch layer cakes, place a wire rack over the top of the cake and flip the cake and the pan.
+To remove from the pans, run a knife around the edges of the cake to loosen it from the sides.
+Place a wire rack over the top of the cake, and flip the cake and the pan.
 Lift the pan off the cake, being careful not to tear the edges of the cake.
 If you used waxed or parchment paper, gently peel the paper off the cake.